-One of the principal goals of the grant application was to develop a long-term open space vision for the GLAC Region that is supported by a clear rationale and based on available science.
+One of the goals of the grant application was to develop a long-term open space, habitat and recreation TM vision for the GLAC Region that is supported by a clear rationale and based on the best available science and information.

 The GLAC IRWMP Planning Grant Application stated that previous open space planning in the region had not been comprehensive.
 Instead it had focused on a geographic perspective and was often limited to specific areas or resources (e.g. the National Forest or coastal aquatic habitats).
-The IRWMP open space planning effort is more comprehensive and addresses habitat conservation and restoration, human recreation, and water management in and around the urbanized areas at the scale of the GLAC IRWMP Region.
+The IRWMP open space planning effort embodied in this TM is more comprehensive and addresses habitat conservation and restoration, human recreation, and water management in and around the urbanized areas at the scale of the GLAC IRWMP Region.